 Business Class Cabin

 Business Class on Emirates’ Boeing 777-300ER is located between First and Economy Class and spread over 2 cabins.
 The front Business Class mini-cabin contains 2 rows of 14 seats and feels quite intimate, while a second and larger cabin contains 28 Business Class seats spread over 4 rows.
-The two Business Class cabins are separated by a galley kitchen, the lavatories and the main exit doors.
+The two Business Class cabins are separated by a galley kitchen, the lavatories, and the main exit doors.

 The layout of Emirates’ new B777-300ER Business Class cabin is identical to the carrier’s old Business Class product.
 The seats are still arranged in a 2-3-2 configuration, which means that not everyone has direct aisle access.
-Passengers in the centre and window seats will have to climb over their neighbour’s legs to reach the aisle.
+Passengers in the centre and window seats will have to climb over their neighbor’s legs to reach the aisle.

 Of note, Emirates is also in the process of refurbishing its B777-200LR aircraft (used for its longest B777 routes) with a 2-2-2 layout (instead of 2-3-2 abreast).

 Emirates’ new B777 Business Class cabin has a more refined and sleek looking interior compared to the old B777 cabin.
 The design and shape of the new Business Class seat is inspired by Mercedez-Benz, with a diamond stitch pattern on the full leather cover and ergonomically designed headrest.